Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/advanced.rst

 If you need to deserialize a ROS message BLOB, it is important to remember that Java is a big endian virtual machine.
-When supplying the ``ByteBuffer`` to the :javadoc:`org.ros.message.MessageDeserializer`, make sure that order is set to little endian. ::
+When supplying the ``ByteBuffer`` to the :javadoc:`com.github.message.MessageDeserializer`, make sure that order is set to little endian. ::

   Node node;